CICCIOSGAMINO/no-ip/README.md

 Here’s how to run the script as root.

-1.Create a folder in etc.
+_1. Create a folder in etc.

     sudo mkdir /etc/no-ip

-2.)
-Create a config file.
+_2. Create a config file.

     sudo touch /etc/no-ip/no-ip.conf

-3.)
-Set the parameters with your favorite editor.
+_3. Set the parameters with your favorite editor.
 I use nano.
 See the Config File section above for details.